-Memory node
+Memory Node

 Page in progress. |

-Read more about parent and child states in the article State machine hierarchy. |
+Read more about parent and child states in the article Hierarchy of the state machine. |

-A memory node can only be located inside states.
-Incorrect location will generate an error: |
+History Junction it can only be located inside states.
+Incorrect location will give an error.: |

 -